smarie/env-switcher-gui/ci_tools/Readme-travis.txt

 	> travis login
 	> travis encrypt-file -r smarie/<repo-name> <your_key>   (DO NOT USE --add option since it will remove all comments in your travis.yml file!)

-6) follow the instructions on screen: you have to copy the line starting with 'openssl ...' to your travis.yml file.
+6) follow the instructions on screen :
+	- copy the line starting with 'openssl ...' to your travis.yml file.
-You have to modify the relative path to the generated file by adding 'ci_tools/' in front of 'github_travis_rsa_...enc'.
+	- modify the relative path to the generated file by adding 'ci_tools/' in front of 'github_travis_rsa_...enc'.
+	- git add the generated file 'github_travis_rsa_...enc' but DO NOT ADD the private key

+7) Finally encrypt the PyPi password:

+	> travis login
+	> travis encrypt -r smarie/<repo-name> <pypi_password>
+	- copy the resulting string in the travis.yml file under deploy > password > secure